apace100/origins-docs/docs/types/power_types/invisibility.md

 	}
 }
 ```

-Makes the player invisible if they're not burning, even hiding the armor.
+This exmample will make the entity that has the power invisible if the entity is not burning, even hiding the armor.